 Subscribe Where You Listen the Most

-What Does it Mean to Have the Holy Spirit Live in Us?
+Uh, How Does the Holy Spirit Live in Me?

 In Truth Two, we see God giving us the Holy Spirit to live and dwell in us in order to both “will and to do for His good pleasure” (Phil.
 2:13).
 In other words, as we discovered yesterday, the Holy Spirit is active in us to accomplish what God has predestined simply for His good pleasure, or because He wanted to.
 And what He predestined for us is to be “conformed (to be similar in essence or nature) to the image (an exact representation) of His Son” (Rom.
 8:29).
 God wants His children to be just like His Son.
 That makes sense, doesn’t it?
 Don’t we want our own children to grow up to reflect their parent’s nature, values, faith, and virtue?

 So Truth Two lets us know we have the Holy Spirit living in us to accomplish that exact purpose.
 So we are not alone on this journey towards the Higher Christian Life.
 God has given us Himself, in the Person of the Holy Spirit, to accomplish His will in making us just like Jesus.
 And this is a great encouragement to those who have repeatedly tried and failed to live the Higher Christian Life by their own wits.
 It cannot be done.
 The Higher Christian Life can only be lived through the Spirit who now lives and empowers each of us.
 Our task is to Let Go and Let God.
 We are to Let Go of our own pride, independence, and self-efforts and Let God have every part of us, by surrendering to Him, so that “in Him we live and move and have our being” (Acts 17:28), all for His good pleasure (Phil.
 2:13) and by His sovereign design.